• Skip to main content

 In past summers, my sons have been interested in worms, ants, slugs, snails, and cowboys, just to name a few.
 Based on their interests, we have read books on these topics, had ant farms, tadpoles, cowboy museum excursions, etc. This is where real learning takes place, in my opinion.

-summer learning for kids
+summer learning ideas

 **This post contains affiliate links.
 Purchasing through these links helps support this blog (thanks!) at no additional cost to you.